mhs89/devops-demo-tgg/README.md

   -rw-r--r-- 1 sicakyuz sicakyuz  476 Mar 19 10:32 python-depl.yaml
 ```
 **React-product-app-task6:**
-* Simple product listing application using React, Spring Boot, and MySQL.
+* Simple product listing application that is using React for frontend, Spring Boot as backend, and MySQL database
-* GitHub repository: thearaseng/react-product-app.
+* **GitHub repository:** **thearaseng/react-product-app**.
 * Building the application through Jenkins, selecting source code from GitHub, uploading the built container to Docker Hub, and deploying the application with Kubernetes manifest files inside the Jenkins job.
-* Create a custom Alpine container with kubectl utility, push it to Docker Hub, and use that image in the deployment stage.
+* Create a custom alpine container with kubectl utility, push it to Docker Hub, and use that image in the deployment stage of Jenkins pipeline.
-* Use Kubernetes YAML manifest files in the deployment stage inside the Jenkinsfile pipeline script.
+* Use Kubernetes YAML manifest files in the deployment stage inside the Jenkinsfile pipeline's script.

 ```bash
 $ ls -la /devops-demo/react-product-app-task6